This post may contain affiliate links. For more information, read my disclosure policy.

 That last one is why Karo Corn Syrup is the perfect way to make your cookies chewier.
 Karo is, in effect, a liquid form of sugar.
 By using a more liquid kind of sugar you get a chewier cookie!

-My first change was to swap out the granulated sugar for Karo Syrup (Light).
-The rule of thumb is 3/4 cup Karo Syrup for 1 cup granulated sugar.
+I swapped out granulated sugar for Karo Syrup (Light).
+The rule of thumb when substituting is 3/4 cup Karo Syrup for 1 cup granulated sugar.
 Since my original recipe called for 1/3 cup granulated sugar I used 1/4 cup Karo instead.

 Tip: if you want those gooey chocolate chips on top, add a few to the just baked cookies right when they come out of the oven.
 The chocolate chips stay melty and make the cookies super pretty!